LEI/dot-tmux/README.md

 ### Sessions

-Create a new sesion that can be named or detached
+Create a new session that can be named or detached

     tmux new [-s <session-name>] [-d]